James Dougherty (police officer): 1947–1973: Second marriage and career

 Following the divorce, Dougherty followed Monroe's career as an actress.
 On one occasion, Monroe allegedly called Dougherty, saying she was bored of Hollywood, missed him and wanted to resume their relationship.
 Instead of accepting her back, he sold their story to a film magazine.
 This deeply agitated Monroe, who cut off most communications with him and rarely spoke about him in public.

 In 1947, Dougherty married Patricia "Pat" Scoman, and they had three daughters.
 In 1949, he joined the Los Angeles Police Department and eventually became a detective.
 He played a part in the creation of the Special Weapons and Tactics group, becoming the first officer to train it.
-He also broke a plot to kidnap American actor James Garner.
+He also broke up a plot to kidnap American actor James Garner.
 He worked for the LAPD for 25 years.
 In 1950, Dougherty was stationed at the premiere of one of Monroe's early films, The Asphalt Jungle, to help with crowd control.

 Dougherty learned of Monroe's death in 1962 through a coworker at LAPD.
-Heartbroken, he told Scoman to "Say a prayer for Norma Jeane, she's dead."
-He had to spend his day driving in a squad car to avoid the paparazzi.
+He was heartbroken and spent the day driving in a squad car to avoid the paparazzi.
 Unlike Monroe's second husband Joe DiMaggio, Dougherty never visited her grave, as "it was too painful."
 While speaking about Monroe's death in 2002, he said:

 "It was like someone had kicked me in the stomach.
 I had almost been expecting it.
 Fame was injurious to her.
 She was too gentle to be an actress.
 She wasn't tough enough for Hollywood.
-And once someone starts getting into pills –uppers and downers, the way she was –people can go downhill.
+And once someone starts getting into pills –uppers and downers, the way she was – people can go downhill.
 They can't sleep, so they take more and more pills."